Discover the Science Behind Thermo Bamboo

 1. Raw Material Selection

-ZHUART’s thermo bamboo products begin with carefully selected Moso bamboo (Phyllostachys edulis), harvested at the age of 4 to 6 years.
-These culms are sourced from responsibly managed plantations in Fujian and Zhejiang provinces, regions known for their bamboo resources.
+Our thermo bamboo products start with carefully selected Moso bamboo (Phyllostachys edulis), harvested at 4 to 6 years old.
+These culms are sourced from responsibly managed plantations in Fujian and Zhejiang provinces, regions known for their rich bamboo resources.
 At this stage of maturity, the bamboo reaches ideal fiber density and uniform structure, which are critical for the stability and performance of thermo-treated materials.

 Moso bamboo forest

 Moso bamboo is one of the most widely used species for outdoor engineered bamboo products due to its excellent material properties.
 Its dense and uniform fiber structure makes it ideal for heat treatment and recombination.
-In particular, the inner tissue (bamboo meat)—located between the outer green layer (bamboo skin) and the inner yellow layer—accounts for the largest portion of the culm and provides excellent bonding characteristics.
+In particular, the inner tissue (bamboo meat) that located between the outer green layer (bamboo skin) and the inner yellow layer accounts for the largest portion of the culm and provides excellent bonding characteristics.

 2. Strand Preparation